ciaranoceallaigh96/gwas_tutorial/Lab_2_Demonstrator_Guide.md

 list_of_snps <- colnames(genetic_matrix_8)[7:length(colnames(genetic_matrix_8))]
  ```

- Remember, a GWAS is just a regression for everyone SNP.
-We can try regression out on the first SNP.
+ Remember, a GWAS is just a regression on every SNP.
+We can try a single regression out on the first SNP.

 ```
 single_snp_glm <- glm(PHENOTYPE ~ genetic_matrix_8[[list_of_snps[1]]], data = genetic_matrix_8, family="binomial")